Family love grows with the Hina dolls

 "Hikikomori" and "depression."

-In fact, this is a distortion of modern people that has arisen out of our material abundance.
+In fact, this is a distortion that has arisen among modern people due to the abundance of material things.

 Things and information are so proliferating.